How Did Gwen Stacy Die

 In The Comics

-To find the answer we must turn to Amazing Spider-Man 121.
+To find the answer how how Gwen died, we must turn to Amazing Spider-Man 121.
 The issue starts with Harry Osborn in a bed while at home, ill from drug abuse.
 Mary Jane and Gwen Stacy are both visiting him.
 Peter attempts to visit as well but Norman Osborn, Harry’s father, catches him outside Harry’s door and makes it clear that he is not welcome in his home.
 Peter thinks about Norman Osborn being the villain The Green Goblin but has amnesia preventing him from remembering.
 After leaving we see Norman on the phone and his company’s stock continues to decline another thirteen percent, which makes him angry with beads of sweat on his forehead.

 Gwen Stacy and Green Goblin